-Kazakhstan, Kyrgyzstan, Uzbekistan, and Turkmenistan—sometimes known as the four ’Stans—present a rich historical and ethnic canvas, dazzling scenery, and a multitude of architectural wonders, from the blue-domed Silk Road oasis of Samarkand, where Tamerlane once held sway, to Issyk-Kul, a vast alpine lake surrounded by the forested peaks of the Tien Shan.
-With veteran Central Asia Trip Leader Roger Williams brings us through the heart of the Silk Road.
-We’ll enjoy a full exploration of these four countries, roaming ancient bazaars that take us back to the times of the Arabian Nights, meeting local families and traditional artisans, and exploring two World Heritage Sites: magnificent Bukhara, a 2,000-year-old Silk Road city-state, and Khiva, a walled town isolated in a vast desert.
+Kazakhstan, Kyrgyzstan, Uzbekistan, and Turkmenistan—sometimes known as the four ’Stans—reveal a rich historical and ethnic canvas, filled with dazzling scenery and a multitude of architectural wonders.
+From the blue-domed Silk Road oasis of Samarkand, where Tamerlane once held sway, to Issyk-Kul, a vast alpine lake surrounded by the forested peaks of the Tien Shan, our journey with veteran Central Asia Trip Leader Roger Williams brings us through the heart of the Silk Road.
+We’ll enjoy a full exploration of these four countries, roaming ancient bazaars that take us back to the times of the Arabian Nights, meeting local families and traditional artisans, and exploring seven World Heritage Sites, including magnificent Bukhara, a 2,000-year-old city wrapped in medieval mosques, and Khiva, a walled town isolated in a vast desert.
 Join us for the ultimate Silk Road adventure!

-Almaty, Kazakhstan / Bishkek, Kyrgystan / Karakol / Issy-Kul Lake
+Almaty, Kazakhstan / Karakol / Issy-Kul Lake / Bishkek, Kyrgyzstan

-After exploring Almaty, we head to Bishkek, capital of Kyrgyzstan, and onward to remote Karakol, a town on the shores of Issyk-Kul Lake, one of the largest alpine lakes in the world.
+After exploring Almaty, we head to remote Karakol, a town on the shores of Issyk-Kul Lake, one of the largest alpine lakes in the world.
 We visit the colorful market, a summer encampment of Kyrgyz nomads, and fascinating lakeside petroglyphs.
-We head back to Bishkek via the striking 11th century Burana tower, a Silk Road monument, and stop in a Mennonite village for lunch with a local family.
+En route to Bishkek, capital of Kyrgyzstan, we visit the striking 11th century Burana tower, a Silk Road monument, and stop in a Mennonite village for lunch with a local family.

 Tashkent, Uzbekistan / Samarkand

-We fly to the Uzbek capital, Tashkent, Central Asia’s biggest hub, and tour its Old Town, then drive to ancient Samarkand, with its breathtaking main square, the Registan, a panorama of handsome blue-tiled mosques.
+After exploring Bishkek, we fly to the Uzbek capital, Tashkent, Central Asia’s biggest hub, and tour its Old Town.
+We then drive to ancient Samarkand, with its breathtaking main square, the Registan, a panorama of handsome blue-tiled mosques.
 We also visit the Shahr-i-Zindah, one of Tamerlane’s first creations, the famed market at the village of Urgut, and enjoy lunch at the home of a local Uzbek family.
 A day’s excursion brings us out to Shakre Sabz, birthplace of Tamerlane.

 Bukhara / Khiva